-The proposed bill would amend current statutes by adding a new section to the Arizona Revised Statutes that prohibits companies domiciled in the People's Republic of China from bidding on, submitting proposals for, or entering into contracts with state agencies for goods or services.
-It requires companies to submit a certification letter confirming they are not based in China when they submit bids or proposals.
-If a company is found to have submitted a false certification, it would face a civil penalty of $100,000, have its contract terminated, and be barred from bidding on state contracts for at least 60 months.
+The proposed bill, if enacted, would amend current statutes by adding a new section to the Arizona Revised Statutes that prohibits companies domiciled in and controlled or majority owned by the People's Republic of China from bidding on or entering into contracts with state agencies for electronic or information technology.
+It would require these companies to submit a certification letter affirming they are not domiciled in China or reselling Chinese products.
+Additionally, the bill outlines penalties for companies that submit false certifications, including a civil penalty of $100,000, termination of contracts, and a ban from bidding on state contracts for at least 60 months.

 Statutes affected: Introduced Version: 41-2553